2025-01-20

 Can cream cleansers cause acne?

-Yes โ but only if they contain pore-clogging ingredients or are used incorrectly.
+Yes — but only if they contain pore-clogging ingredients like coconut oil or isopropyl myristate, or if they are not rinsed off properly.

 Are cream cleansers better than foaming cleansers?

-Not better โ just different.
+Not better — just different.
+Cream cleansers suit dry and sensitive skin, while foaming cleansers are better for oily or acne-prone skin.
 It depends on your skin type.

 Should I double cleanse with a cream cleanser?